Call

 13. Proposal Review and Selection Criteria

 Assessment of the proposals will be overseen by the SA LSST Committee in a non-conflicted manner.
 LSST PIs may serve on the SA LSST committee only if their contribution to the Rubin Observatory results in additional PI positions for South Africa in terms of the in-kind agreement, and must recuse themselves from any consideration that involves them or their JAs.
 The Committee may invite external experts to help it assess the proposals as needed.
-Up to 4 new PIs may be selected in the 2023 Call, but depending on responses and reviews not all PIs need be appointed.
-In that case, an additional Call will be issued later.
-It is anticipated that the next successful SA LSST PIs and associated JAs will be appointed early in 2024.
+Only one PI position is currently available and we hope to fill this as soon as possible.

 The proposals will be assessed on the strength of their proposed science case and the feasibility of achieving it (including the strength of the team and of the management/resourcing plan, and interactions with LSST Science Collaborations), as well as on the plans to advance equity, transformation, and human capital development.
 Connections to SAAO/SALT and MeerKAT/SKA science will also be considered.